MQTT Connection Guide

 # Examples — device subscribes (receives from cloud)

-vr_abcd1234/out/V1 # virtual-pin style
+vr-abcd1234/out/V1 # virtual-pin style

 Format 2 — Device Path Multi-device projects